ethschan/SpinalSolution/README.md

 We present an innovative electronic device designed specifically to enhance the accuracy and precision of CSF leakage detection in ERs.
 The device functions by:

 1. Measuring the absorption and emittance of visible light from a unique chemical reaction.
-2. In this reaction, the protein lactoferrin — which models beta-2-transferrin found in CSF — reduces gold (III) chloride (AuCl3) to produce gold nanoparticle clusters that emit light.
+2. Using this reaction, the protein lactoferrin — which models beta-2-transferrin found in CSF — reduces gold (III) chloride (AuCl3) to produce gold nanoparticle clusters that emit light.
-3. Harnessing computational capabilities, our device swiftly predicts the reaction's outcome.
-4. The end result?
-A rapid determination of CSF presence, all within a matter of minutes.
+3. Leveraging computational power the device is able to rapidly detect CSF presence within a matter of minutes.

 More information about the project can be found [here](https://projectboard.world/ysc2021/project/spinal-solution-developing-an-electronic-device-to-detect-cerebrospinal-fluid-in-the-emergency-room).